mblhaunted/nixy/README.md

 There are three ways to specify a package's build steps, and the builder has some caveats that you need to be aware of.

-1) Your source file is represented as "$src"
+1) Your source file is represented as "$src"<br/>
-2) and your output directory is "$out", and attempting to write to anything else will cause a build failure.
+2) and your output directory is "$out", and attempting to write to anything else will cause a build failure.<br/>

 You need to take these factors into accoutn when composing your build steps.